 The idea of murder with which this dream began seems to suggest that it may have had its origin in some slight visceral disturbance of which the subject was unconscious, but nothing had occurred to suggest the details of the episode.
 The interesting feature about it is the presence throughout of moral notions and sentiments substantially true to the dreamer's waking ideas.

 Does Ellis really think a bellyache made this woman dream she was an assassin?
 Let's not even go there!

 Instead, let's admire this dream for being the first precise valuation of Art, Beauty, and the Moral Good of the World.
 It's not worth the price of a drink, but it is worth two and a half British pence!
-With inflation since 1922, that could be a whole dollar!
-(Wow.
-I knew my ideals were worth something.)
+With inflation since 1922, that could be as much as a whole dollar.
+Wow.
+I knew my ideals were worth something.

 It was decades before English inspiration struck so deep again--when Douglas Adams revealed to us that the meaning of Life, the Universe and Everything was forty-two.

 This account is from The Dream World (Havelock Ellis, 1922).
 His comments imply he personally knew the dreamer, who wanted anonymity.
 Passage untitled in Ellis; "I want a Shilling" is just my title of convenience.

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books